What Is Proposition Betting?

 - Will Donovan McNabb’s vomiting incident from Super Bowl 29 be mentioned during the broadcast?

 Some “sharps” think that proposition bets are meant to take “square” money from uninformed, casual bettors.
-Without questions, the “juice” on proposition bets is going to be slightly higher than moneyline, spread, or totals bets.
-However, that doesn’t mean that there isn’t value to be found in proposition bets.
+Without question, the “juice” on proposition bets is slightly higher than moneyline, spread, or totals bets.
+This means that you need to pick correctly more often to enjoy long term success with prop betting.
+However, that doesn’t mean that there isn’t any value to be found in proposition bets.

 Bookmakers don’t spend a lot of time or resources to generate the most accurate and sophisticated lines for proposition bets.
 The majority of their time is spent generating odds on higher volume lines.
-Subsequently, the odds attached to “over” or “under” are usually generated from a very basic reading of a player’s stat line.
+Subsequently, the odds attached to “over” or “under” on a proposition bet are usually generated from a very basic reading of a player’s stat line.
+If you are motivated to perform detailed research on these statistics, it’s possible to gain a leg up over the sportsbook on proposition bets.

 Take the example of “Will Sidney Crosby score a goal in Game 5 of the Eastern Conference finals?”
-If you knew that Crosby was going to move to a line with Malkin and Kessel in Game 5, the probability of him scoring +1.5 points would likely be higher than normal.
+If you knew that Crosby was going to move to a line with Malkin and Kessel in Game 5 (all three of whom are very strong players), the probability of him scoring +1.5 points would likely be higher than normal.
+You would want to pounce on this line, as it offers what is referred as “value”, or a higher actual probability than the probability implied by the odds.

 Conversely, if Crosby suffered a serious injury in Game 4 and decided to play through it in Game 5, there’s a good chance it would adversely affect his performance.
 The probability of him scoring under +1.5 points would likely be higher.